Research

 Working Papers

-First author; in prepartion for Proceedings of the National Academy of Sciences (PNAS); IF = 9.1, SCI Q1
+First and corresponding author; in prepartion for Proceedings of the National Academy of Sciences (PNAS); IF = 9.1, SCI Q1

 Supported by research grants totaling US$12,300 from OpenAI, Google, and LSE

-- Investigated how LLMs’ sycophancy produces biased information and distorts user policy attitudes
+- Investigated how LLMs’ sycophancy distorts user perceptions and polarizes policy discussions

 - Designed a personalized, human-LLM conversational survey experiment on a probability sample of 3,100

-[7] How AI Labeling Affects Policy Support in Social Networks: LLM-powered Simulation and Survey Experiment
+[7] How AI Labeling Affects Policy Support in Social Networks: Social Simulation and Survey Experiment

 Extended abstract at SSRN